mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To support automatic generation of encryption data keys, a helper `CreateEncryptedCollection(CE, database, collName, collOpts, kmsProvider, dkOpts)` is defined, where `CE` is a ClientEncryption_ object, `kmsProvider` is a KMSProviderName_ and `dkOpts` is a DataKeyOpts_.
+To support automatic generation of encryption data keys, a helper `CreateEncryptedCollection(CE, database, collName, collOpts, kmsProvider, masterKey)` is defined, where `CE` is a ClientEncryption_ object, `kmsProvider` is a KMSProviderName_ and `masterKey` is equivalent to the `masterKey` defined in DataKeyOpts_.
 It has the following behavior:

 - If `collOpts` contains an ``"encryptedFields"`` property, then `EF` is the value of that property.
 Otherwise, report an error that there are no ``encryptedFields``